kyang5/coursedescriptions/source/msit.rst

 Tracks (9 credits)
 ~~~~~~~~~~~~~~~~~~
-Students starting before Spring 2017 may also include courses from the old  EIM or TM tracks, `here <oldtracks.html>`_.
+Students starting before Spring 2017 may also include courses from the old  EIM or TM tracks (:doc:`oldtracks`).
 Anyone may follow the tracks listed below:

 *   Three (3) courses from any *one* of the following Tracks must be taken.